Noobgam/MarketBot/README.md

 This project was forked from Jessecar96's [SteamBot](https://github.com/Jessecar96/SteamBot), a fully automated trading software made specifically for http://market.csgo.com.

-**SteamBot** is a bot written in C# for the purpose of interacting with Steam Chat and Steam Trade.
-As of right now, about 8 contributors have all added to the bot.
-The bot is publicly available under the MIT License.
-Check out [LICENSE] for more details.

 ## How to use it?

 Ordinary usecase is as follows: